Málaga Red

 A rich, intoxicating red inspired by the Spanish city on the Mediterranean Sea that has been producing famous sweet wines since the eighth century BCE.
 The boisterous numerals are derived from one of the best typefaces ever used in an automobile, that in the 1940 Ford Standard Coupe.
 A rare and cheeky font with such energy that it begged to be revived.

-The ultra-thick, ultra-deep enamelled lacquer is made by Berlac, the same Swiss firm responsible for sustainable coating solutions braving the elements and stone chips on the fronts of Porsches and dozens of other manufacturers.
-It may be a car watch from a city known for its car culture and yet no one ever need know...except those who know.
+The ultra-thick enamelled lacquer is made by Berlac, the same century-old Swiss firm responsible for badges and sustainable coating solutions braving the elements on BMWs, Porsches and dozens of other manufacturers.
+It is stoving enamel; an oven baked lacquer similar to those used on automobiles before the advent of clearcoat.
+It may be a car watch from a city known for its car culture, yet no one ever need know...except those who know.

 Three straps are included with every watch: water-resistant Cordura nylon with orange lining, soft Italian full grain leather with orange cross stitching, and a vintage Bonklip-style steel bracelet with a utilitarian elegance and lightness perfectly matched to the slim watch case.
 The stainless steel pin buckle was custom designed and micro metal injection molded (MIM) from 316L stainless steel, the same additive process used for precise miniature machine parts, reducing material waste when compared to CNC.

-The steel Bonklip strap is available in two lengths to fit over different sized hands, since it is attached to the watch in a loop.
-The standard length will fit over hands measuring up to a circumference of 9" (23cm).
-Standard will actually fit wrists up to 8" (20cm) as long as it fits over the hand.
+The steel Bonklip bracelet is available in two lengths, Standard and Long, to fit over different sized hands since it is attached to the watch in a closed loop.

 Share